StefanPristoleanu/rideways_technical_test/README.md

 # Setup

 My project is built with Maven and can be loaded in any Java IDE (I have developed it in Netbeans).
-Below I will put he console commands to compile and run the project.
+Below I will put the console commands to compile and run the project.

 ```
  git clone https://github.com/StefanPristoleanu/rideways_technical_test.git